Mike Reno

 Mike Reno (born Joseph Michael Rynoski; born January 8, 1955) is a Canadian musician, singer and the lead singer of the rock band Loverboy.
-He is reported to have taught himself how to play guitar.
 He fronted other bands, including Moxy, before helping form Loverboy.
 Reno also sang for the Canadian band Hammersmith in 1976.

-Life and career
+Early life, family and education

+Reno was born in New Westminster, British Columbia, Canada.
+He spent his early years in the South Okanagan.
+Reno recalls writing songs when he was 12 or 13 years old.
+He graduated from Penticton Secondary School.